 —Beth McGee, CBF Senior Water Quality Scientist, researched contaminated sediments in Baltimore Harbor for her Ph.D. from the University of Maryland.

 Bethlehem Steel Corporation, operated the Sparrows Point Steel Mill in Baltimore for more than 80 years, making iron and steel and building ships.
 During that time, the facility, located on the roughly 2,300 acre Sparrows Point peninsula, was notorious for violating pollution regulations for air, water, and toxic wastes that fouled local waterways—including Bear Creek, the Patapsco River, and Old Road Bay—and impacted local communities.

 In the late 1990s, the Environmental Protection Agency (EPA) and the Maryland Department of the Environment (MDE) sued Bethlehem Steel for numerous hazardous waste violations.
 The case was settled in 1997 when the parties signed a Consent Decree that required Bethlehem Steel and any subsequent owner to correct the violations and perform the necessary studies to fully evaluate contamination caused by the facility.
 The studies were to include a comprehensive assessment of the extent to which offsite migration of toxic contaminants may present a risk to human health and the environment.

-Sadly, after almost 20 years, cleanup has not been completed, contaminants continue to leach from or runoff the property, and the comprehensive offsite assessment has not occurred.
-As a result, the questions that nearby communities have about the extent and possible effects of contamination have gone unanswered.
+Sadly, after almost 20 years, cleanup has not been completed, contaminants continue to leach from or runoff the property, and as of 2014 a comprehensive offsite assessment had not occurred.
+As a result, the questions that nearby communities have about the extent and possible effects of contamination remained unanswered.